HewlettPackard/python-opsramp/README.md

 I have also added "assert" statements in various places to guard against pitfalls that I ran into that are not obvious from the API docs.

+### Build
+This repo includes standard Python packaging using pyproject.toml and setuptools.
+Source and wheel distributions can be built using `python3 -m build` in the usual way.

 ### Scope
 The basic framework of this library is in place and the scope has increased incrementally over time.
 The supplied samples